Updated: Aug 29

 Freedom of religion in Canada is a constitutionally protected right, allowing individuals to assemble and worship without limitation or interference

-Canadian Dollar CAD
+Canadian Dollar (CAD).

-Time Zone Canada has 6 standard time zones with 6 corresponding Daylight Savings Time (DST) time zones.
+Canada has 6 standard time zones with 6 corresponding Daylight Savings Time (DST) time zones.

 -02:30 GMT to

-Government Regime Federal parliamentary constitutional monarchy.
+Federal parliamentary constitutional monarchy.